rclone/rclone/docs/content/crypt.md

 encrypted data.
 For full protection against this you should always use a salt.

+### V2 cipher
+In `v1.69.0` Rclone introduced new cipher version (V2) which supports secure file sharing, protection against file truncation and support for MD5 hashes which are now calculated and stored encrypted in the file footer.

+#### Migration
+Using two versions simultaneously in a single location isn't supported and may lead to unintended consequences.

+It is recommended to migrate data to a different remote, so in case something goes wrong, source remote remains unaffected and acts as a backup.

+Before V2 cipher is enabled in the config (`cipher_version` flag), user should migrate all of their existing V1 encrypted data.

+##### In-place migration
+It should only be used for data that's already backed up or as a last resort.
+There isn't much room for error and if something goes wrong, data loss may happen.

+In order to migrate objects from V1 to V2 within a same `crypt` back-end (e.g. `cryptA`):
+- clone configuration of your `cryptA` to `cryptA_clone`,
+- set `cipher_version = 2` in your `cryptA_clone`,
+- run `copy --no-check-dest --crypt-exact-size cryptA: cryptA_clone:`

+Command: `--no-check-dest` will make sure that file gets copied even if it's seemingly the same.

+Command: `--crypt-exact-size` issues calculates size based on object's cipher version detection.
+It shouldn't be used on a daily basis as it requires additional HTTP call for every single object.
+Normally cipher version is assumed from the config, but this isn't reliable during migration which may already have mixed cipher versions temporarily.

 ## SEE ALSO

 * [rclone cryptdecode](/commands/rclone_cryptdecode/)    - Show forward/reverse mapping of encrypted filenames